s4ndhyac/India-tweets/README.md

-# PubNub ❤ Twitter Project - How is America feeling right now?
+# PubNub x Twitter Project - How is America feeling right now?

 A showcase and a quick tutorial of [PubNub][pubnub] Twitter feed and data stream network JavaScript API, using [D3.js][d3].